Skip to content

 Create the installation media

 The installation media is a USB drive or an SD card used to install AxOS.
-Any of these will work if you have at least 2GB of free space.
+You must have at least 2GB of free space.
+This number may change with subsequent releases.

 Get the ISO